 If you're working with a developer who is new to Ghost, or building Ghost themes yourself, here's all of the tools needed to get started:

-- Developer documentation and tutorials
+- Developer documentation and in-depth tutorials

 - Open source repositories for great code examples